LonePineGames/friday-facts/_posts/2020-09-11-architectural-matters.md

 {% include image.html class="caption-bottom"
   url="/assets/images/47/47_architecture_building_designer_01.png"
-  description="Your innovative and inspirational architectural handiwork, by You (20??)"
 %}
+Your innovative and inspirational architectural handiwork, by You (20??)

 We hope that you, the Chief Architect and Mayor of your NewCity, will be able to create designs that delight and inspire not just your mind, but the minds of others in turn.
 And please be sure to share these images.
 They may be of use to others and will certainly enable the NewCity community to continue building beautiful environments and stunning cityscapes.